tienshen/ml-systems-bench/README.md

 - CoreML EP internally lowers precision as needed
 - Full accelerator offload becomes possible

-The reduced latency observed in this configuration is not due to improved CoreML partitioning under FP16, but rather because most operators fall back to CPU execution (See Appendix D for full profile summary).
+The reduced latency observed in this configuration is not due to improved CoreML partitioning under FP16, but rather because most operators fall back to CPU execution (Appendix D).
 When plotting CPU vs CoreML in this configuration (static batching, fast-relu, and FP16 precision), we observe much overlap in performance.

 ![FP16 CPU vs CoreML](results/plots/batch_scaling_cpu_vs_coreml.png)